lbz5158/lujiezhou.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to my page!"
-author_profile: true
+author_profile: false
 ---

 I am a Ph.D. candidate in Economics at Pennsylvania State University.
-My research focuses on using machine learning methods to answer questions of interest in causal inference and econometrics.
+My research focuses on leveraging machine learning methods to answer questions of interest and relax assu in causal inference.
+I am broadly interested in areas of statistical application, including , econometrics, and statistics education.

 I will be on the job market for the 2025-2026 academic year.